jalanb/ZatSo/zatso/speech/the_parts_of_englishy_speech.md

 An interjection is a word used to express emotion.
 It is often followed by an exclamation point.

 The young girl brought me a very long letter from the teacher, and then she quickly disappeared.
 Oh my!

-See the TIP Sheet on "Interjections" for more information.

 ## Article
 - the